Frogs at risk and possible implications for humans?

 More and more research scientists are becoming concerned that harmful chemicals are beginning to affect our health.
+We are exposed to a cocktail of many chemicals all the time and worries are now being expressed as to how this mixture may affect our health.
+Another major concern is exposure to chemicals whilst developing in-utero and how they may cause disease in later life.
 Diseases that we now think may be linked to exposure to certain chemicals include some cancers, reproductive problems, birth defects, asthma, allergies, behavioural problems, disruption of infant brain development, cardiovascular disease, diabetes and obesity.

 CHEM Trust will highlight the relevant wildlife and human research.
 We will summarise the data making it widely available, clearly explaining how chemicals in our environment may contribute to the disease burden.

-CHEM Trust has only been in operation since 2007, but we have already had many successes by positively influencing decisions made on chemicals legislation in both the UK and the EU.
+CHEM Trust has been in operation since 2007, and we have already had many successes by positively influencing decisions made on chemicals legislation in both the UK and the EU.
 This is good news for future generations of both humans and wildlife.